Playlist (Babyface album): Critical reception

 Playlist earned largely positive review from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, it received an average score of 74 based on six reviews.
 Ann Powers, writing for Los Angeles Times, found that Playlist was "filled with elegant readings of gems [...] demonstrating just how epic "soft" can be."
-She conluded: "The songs on Playlist have been incorporated into so many people's personal lives – weddings, anniversaries, funerals, heart-to-heart dates and solitary musings – that no amount of snobbery can refute their power."
+She concluded: "The songs on Playlist have been incorporated into so many people's personal lives – weddings, anniversaries, funerals, heart-to-heart dates and solitary musings – that no amount of snobbery can refute their power."
 AllMusic editor Andy Kellman found that Babyface "put a lot of heart and soul into the material, all of which connected with him as a youngster listening to '70s AM radio [...]
 Apart from Bob Dylan's "Knockin' on Heaven's Door," everything is suited for Babyface, often to the point where the songs don't sound tremendously different from what he has written during the last several years [...]
 In addition to the eight covers, there are two new songs, both of which fit into the album's scheme sonically while being far from lightweight subject-wise."
 Mike Joseph from PopMatters called the album a "satisfying trip down memory lane" as well as "Babyface's best work in at least ten years."

 Ken Tucker from Entertainment Weekly wrote that "like R&B vocalists from Stevie Wonder to Al Green, Babyface can take bland or treacly material [...] and render it superior to the original with delicate or atypical phrasing plus sheer commitment.
 Passion, not laid-backness, rules on Playlist, a set of originals and covers.
 Sometimes Babyface's take is equal to the singer's.
 Less successful: the fussy arrangements on cringers like Jim Croce's "Time in a Bottle"."
 Billboard wrote: "As one of R&B's most successful producers, has always been more interested in soft sounds than in hot beats, and on Playlist, [...] he draws a line from his work back to the '70s-era lite-rock hits that first inspired him to croon earnestly about the wonders of love and friendship.
 Sonic sap threatens everything here, but [Babyface] usually manages to stave off Hallmark ickiness with an ear-tickling detail or two.
 In a lukewarm review for musicOMH, Shaun Newport remarked: "One of the few things this album might achieve is to expose listeners to the works of these country, folk, soft-rock stars who would have otherwise been overlooked.
 We can be thankful that it is not another standards album and give some kudos to his covers.
 It is the cashmere-covered feather-duvet of soft rock albums, just perfect when you need some comfort, a hug and a cup of cocoa but overwhelming at most other times."